Looking for "the best" IVF clinic abroad?

 As an example, the egg donation programme in Spain usually covers all donor expenses, basic IVF lab techniques (e.g. ICSI, blastocyst culture), an embryo transfer on day 3 or 5.
 As a rule of thumb, freezing embryos and frozen embryo transfers are billed separately.
 There are also egg donation packages with guarantees available – clinics may guarantee a minimum number of oocytes from the donor or even a number of embryos.

-IVF in Spain – success rates
+IVF and Egg Donation in Spain – success rates

-Looking through IVF Spain success rates in google most of the results are drawn directly from the clinic’s own websites.
+Looking through IVF in Spain success rates in google most of the results are drawn directly from the clinic’s own websites.
 Be aware of what clinics advertise on their websites as often values are very far from national averages showed by independent IVF bodies.

 As we mentioned previously, Spanish clinics are required to report their results to the SEF.
 The IVF success rate data published by SEF is very accurate and published annually in great detail, which makes it possible to not only compare overall results in specific years, but also specific clinics against each other.
 Check the latest IVF success rates report at SEF website >>>